Bonyaha/full-stack-open-pokedex/README.md

 ## I had to change this line in package.json file:
 "test:e2e": "cypress open" into this: "test:e2e": "npx cypress run" Without it it didn't run test in CI (it's hanging)

+Had to created a file *build_step.sh* for starting app in Render.